CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 process, BEFORE starting work in `deferredRender`.

 In `deferredRender`, start at the **START HERE!** comment.
-Look at all of the **`TODO`s** as you go - most of them are small.
+Work through the appropriate **`TODO`s** as you go - most of them are very small.
+Test incrementally (after implementing each part, instead of testing all at once).

 Your first goal should be to get the debug views working.
+Add code in `debug.frag.glsl` to examine your g-buffers before trying to render them.
+(Set the debugView in the UI to show them.)

-For editing JavaScript, you can use the editor built into Chrome, or a simple editor with syntax highlighting such as Sublime, Vim, Emacs, etc.
+For editing JavaScript, you can use a simple editor with syntax highlighting such as Sublime, Vim, Emacs, etc., or the editor built into Chrome.

 * `js/`: JavaScript files for this project.
   * `main.js`: Handles initialization of other parts of the program.